bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 Below code fetches information about the specified order.

   ```
+  static void Main(string[] args)
+  {
-  string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group on which to retrieve job info
+      string resourceGroupName = "<resource-group-name>"; // Name of the resource group on which to retrieve job details
-  string jobName = "<job-name>"; // Input the name of the job within the specified resource group
+      string jobName = "<job-name>"; // Name of the job within the specified resource group
-  string expand = "details";
+      string expand = "details";     // Gets job complete info (details) or basic (null) info

       // Initializes a new instance of the DataBoxManagementClient class.
       DataBoxManagementClient dataBoxManagementClient = InitializeDataBoxClient();

       // Gets information about the specified job.
       JobResource jobResource = JobsOperationsExtensions.Get(
                                   dataBoxManagementClient.Jobs,
                                   resourceGroupName,
                                   jobName,
                                   expand);
+  }
   ```

-Here `$expand` variable is supported on details parameter for order, which provides details on the order stages, contact information and etc. Otherwise set `null` value to `$expand` variable.
+In Get call, `$expand` variable is supported on `details` parameter for order, which returns order stages, contact information and etc. Otherwise set `null` value to `$expand` variable which gets only basic information.

 ### List orders
 Below code fetches list of available orders under the subscription.